 Panachida Services will be held on Monday morning at 9:15 a.m.
 In lieu of flowers, memorial contributions may be made to St. Michael’s Byzantine Church.
 To leave the family an online condolence, please visit the funeral home website, www.piontekfuneralhome.com.

 PLEASE NOTE: YOUR ONLINE CONDOLENCE WILL NOT APPEAR UNDER THE GUESTBOOK ENTRIES UNTIL IT IS APPROVED BY THE FUNERAL HOME

 We will always remember Uncle Mike’s kind eyes and a warm smile.
 He often displayed a calm and happy demeanor, and will be sadly missed.
 After reading his obituary, we were struck at the impressive life he lived.
 Condolences to his closest family members, we are truly sorry for your loss.
-Sincerely, The Campbell Family (Matt, Lisa, Jacob, Darby and Kerry)Lisa Campbell (Levenoskie) (about 2 years ago)
+Sincerely, The Campbell Family (Matt, Lisa, Jacob, Darby and Kerry)Lisa Campbell (Levenoskie) (over 2 years ago)

-I am so sorry for your loss of your father, grandfather and great grandfather he will be missed.Richard Beresovoy (Supervisor at Wesley Village Kitchen) (about 2 years ago)
+I am so sorry for your loss of your father, grandfather and great grandfather he will be missed.Richard Beresovoy (Supervisor at Wesley Village Kitchen) (over 2 years ago)

 In sympathy and love, I want to extend my condolences to my dear cousins, Michael Jude, Michele, Gerry, & Peter Paul and their families.
 When I think of Uncle Mike, I think of fun happy family times in my parents backyard or at your parents home.
 Both your mom and dad will be missed and fond memories of our families will stay with me forever.
-Love Cheryl Ann and familyCheryl Ann Erdman (Levenoskie) (about 2 years ago)
+Love Cheryl Ann and familyCheryl Ann Erdman (Levenoskie) (over 2 years ago)